Shopping Guide For Petite

 - Many clothes don't have matching waistline, so you might need a bit tailoring work if you want it to be more flattering to your feminine figure.

-- Size of your height, don't be hesitant to take one small and one big, in case they don't fit perfectly.
+- Size according to your height, don't be hesitant to take one smaller size and one bigger size, in case they don't fit perfectly.

-- Choose single neutral colored item with no logos or letter printing that matches better with adult wardrobe.
+- Choose neutral colors with no logos or letter printing that match adult wardrobe better, try boy's department!

 - Finally something that really fits you!

-- It can be very expensive, and materials selection can be limited.
+- It can be very expensive, and materials for selection can be limited.

-- Some online store offers tailor made shirts and suits, where you can also design a bit yourself, choosing your favorite color and different details.
-I found one in Sweden https://www.tailorstore.com/, although they have only shirts for women so far.
+- Some online store offers tailor made shirts and suits, where you can also design a bit yourself, choosing your favorite color and different features.
+I found one called TailorStore in Sweden, although they have only shirts for women so far.

 Dear readers, do you have other tips when it comes to petite shopping?
 Please share!